 All admissions applications are individually reviewed.
-Decisions are based on a variety of factors such as: the results of the ACT or SAT I, class rank, extracurricular activities, essays and recommendations.
-Application for admission includes the following:
+Decisions are based on criteria such as academic performance in the classroom, class rank, extracurricular activities, personal statements and recommendations.

 Candidates for admission must graduate from a secondary school program or present a General Equivalency Diploma.
-As a freshmen candidate your preparation should include the following:
+As a first-year candidate, preparation should include the following:

 English: 4 units